 **HOW TO APPLY**

-Applications are being accepted from eligible households from Monday, March 19, 2018 through 4:00 p.m. on Friday, April 27, 2018.
-Please click the following for the Application.
-Applications are also available on the first floor of City Hall across from the cashiers and on the fifth floor of City Hall at the Customer Service area.
+Applications are not currently being accepted.
+Applications will become available again in the Spring of 2019.
+Please check back then to apply.
+Applications will be made available on the website, on the first floor of City Hall across from the cashiers, and on the fifth floor of City Hall at the Customer Service area.
 Applications will be available during the application period only.

 |Contact:||Laura Bonnet - Housing Coordinator